The data and art of impactful school text messaging in Salesforce®

 It’s hard to report on your campaign performance when your emails are bouncing, plus email bounces negatively affects your “sender reputation.”
 Similarly, be sure to also check the accuracy of your Mogli phone numbers for your SMS and WhatsApp campaigns!

 Comply with text messaging regulations by getting proper SMS and WhatsApp opt-in from your stakeholders.
 Your opt-out methods should also be clear and conspicuous in your messaging.
-While we always suggest you verify your process with your legal counsel, read about the “ins and outs of text messaging opt-in and opt-out laws in the U.S.” here.
+While we always suggest you verify your process with your legal counsel, review our opt-in and opt-out guidelines resources:

 While Mogli gives clients unlimited user licenses, ensure your messaging remains compliant with regulations and your school values.
 The best way to achieve quality and consistency (especially when empowering teachers and counselors with one-to-one text messaging with parents and students) is to have explicit guidelines and documentation.
 Outline what can and should not be communicated over text message, and how your school would like messages to be communicated.
 Identify choice words to include or leave out, and delineate nomenclature you develop for optimal messaging.